INL/corpus-frontend/README.md

 The data directory may contain the following files and subdirectories:

 - `Search.xml`
-Allows you to (among other things) set the navbar links and inject custom css/js.
+Allows you to (among other things) set the navbar links and inject custom css/js, or enable/disabled pagination in documents.
 See [the default configuration](src/main/resources/interface-default/search.xml).
 - `help.inc`
 Html content placed in the body of the `MyCorpus/help/` page.
 - `about.inc`
 Html content placed in the body of the `MyCorpus/about/` page.
 - `.xsl` files
 These are used to transform documents in your corpus into something that can be displayed on the `article/` page.
 Two files can be placed here:
   - `article.xsl`, the most important one, for your document's content (previously this was `article_${formatName}.xsl` (e.g. `article_tei.xsl` or `article_folia.xsl`).
 This will still work for now, however, this is deprecated).
   A small note: if you'd like to enable tooltips displaying more info on the words of your corpus, you can use the `data-tooltip-preview` (when just hovering) and `data-tooltip-content` (when clicking on the tooltip) attributes on any html element to create a tooltip.
 Alternatively if you don't want to write your own html, you can use `title` for the preview, combined with one or more `data-${valueName}` to create a little table. `title="greeting" data-lemma="hi" data-speaker="jim"` will create a preview containing `greeting` which can be clicked on to show a table with the details`.
-  - `meta.xsl` for your document's metadata (shown under the metadata tab on the page)
-  **Note:** this stylesheet does not receive the raw document, but rather the results of `/blacklab-server/docs/${documentId}`, containing only the indexed metadata.
+  - `meta.xsl` for your document's metadata (shown under the metadata tab on the page) **Note:** this stylesheet does not receive the raw document, but rather the results of `/blacklab-server/docs/${documentId}`, containing only the indexed metadata.
 - `static/`
 A sandbox where you can place whatever other files you may need, such as custom js, css, fonts, logo's etc.
 These files are public, and can be accessed through `MyCorpus/static/path/to/my.file`.

 ---